visahaarala/jazzchords/README.md

 - Using tab to navigate on a desktop browser seems to work only partially in Safari.

 - `wakeLock` is used to prevent display from sleeping when playing through chords.
 However, it seems to work only on newer desktop browsers (excluding Firefox).
-On mobile devices, the screen sleep time should be changed manually from device settings.
+On mobile devices, the screen sleep time should be changed manually from the device settings.